amandaDuaibs/amandaDuaibs/README.md

 - 👋 Hi, I’m @amandaDuaibs
 - 👀 I’m interested in frontend languages
 - 💞️ I’m looking to collaborate on frontend project
-- 👩🏽‍🎓 💻 I'm brazilian IT student and inter in Dev front-end in Digital Factory on Braskem
 - 📫 How to reach me amanda.duaibs@gmail.com

  <div>